DWS East Clear Creek Climbing

 - **Bring a large trash bag to collect the plentiful bottles, cans, cups and other trash floating in the creek or on the rocks and beaches.
 If you forget just use your boat as a big trash can until you get back to McHood Park.

-Captain your vessel upstream and under the bridge.
+To get climbing - Captain your vessel upstream and under the bridge.
 Continue another 1/2 mile to where the cliffs begin to offer safe climbing above the water.
-Yeah Buddy is the first published climb you will encounter on your right or West Side.
+Yeah Buddy is the first published climb you'll encounter on your right or West Side.
 The warm up boulder is further upstream on your left or East Side.
 Routes are divided between the the East and West sides of the creek.
 The treasure map I made years ago can serve as a reference for locating some of the classics, but it is not GPSed, just my best guess.
-The walls get taller as you go, and soon you will see more lines than you could possibly climb in a summer.
+The walls get taller as you go, and soon you'll see more lines than you could possibly climb in a summer.

 Classic Climbing Routes at DWS East Clear Creek